 - 1. First, a fraction of the starlight is blocked by the focal plane mask - 2.
 All of the remaining light is outside the pupil area, and is blocked by the Lyot mask in the pupil plane.
-Within the pupil area (inside the Lyot mask opening), the PIAACMC induces a destructive interference between the light which passed through the focal plane mask and the light which passed around it contributions of these two effects changes.
+Within the pupil area (inside the Lyot mask opening), the PIAACMC induces a destructive interference between the light which passed through the focal plane mask and the light which passed around it.

+As the focal plane mask size a/2 increases, the relative contribution of these two effects changes.
 For small values of a/2, the coronagraph relies almost entirely on (2): the focal plane mask is transmissive and blocks little light.
-The focal plane size is then adjusted such that approximately half of the light passes through the mask (Table 1 shows that 47.7% of the light is phase shifted by the focal plane mask for a/2 = 0.54) and half the the light passes around.
-Since the mask phase-shifts the first half, there is a destructive interference between the two components in the pupil area.
-As the focal plane mask size increases, the contribution of effect (1) increases (the
+The focal plane size is then adjusted such that approximately half of the light passes through the mask (Table 1 shows that 47.7% of the light is phase shifted by the focal plane mask for a/2 = 0.54) and half the light passes around.
+There is a destructive interference in the Lyot plane, as shown in Equation (4) by the difference between the field corresponding to the image of the pupil and the field diffracted by the addition of the focal plane mask.
+This is true both for fully opaque masks and phase shifting masks, but the interference is more efficient for phase shifting masks (where $\epsilon > 1$).
+As the focal plane mask size increases, the contribution of effect (1) increases (the mask becomes opaque), and the focal plane mask captures a larger fraction of the incident light in order to keep the required balance between the phase-shifted light transmitted by the mask and the light outside the mask.